cdeliivanov/cse15l-lab-reports/lab-report-3.md

 plos/journal.pbio.0020113.txt:1
 ...
 ```
-Here we used the -c command within the plos directory to see which files talk about cancer.
-Here we searched for the word cancer in all the txt files in plos and a count was returned for each file.
+Here we used the -c command within the plos directory and searched for the word cancer and a count was returned for each file.
+This can let us know which articles talk about cancer.

 ## --color Command
 I asked ChatGBT for even more interesting grep command line options and one of the suggested options was --color.
-This is useful if we want to easily pinpoint exact uses of different phrases and easily spot words where the phrase is inside the word.

 ```
 --color: This option highlights the matched text with color, making it easier to spot in the output.
 ```
+This is useful if we want to easily pinpoint exact uses of different phrases and easily spot words where the phrase is inside the word.

 ```
 christydeliivanov@Christys-MacBook-Air-2 911report % grep --color "we" preface.txt